RetiaLLC/S2-Nugget/README.md

 ### Step 1: Set up the bootloader to enable USB support

-To set up CircuitPython on the S2 Nugget, navigate here: https://circuitpython.org/board/lolin_s2_mini/
+To set up CircuitPython on the S2 Nugget, navigate here: :point_right: https://circuitpython.org/board/lolin_s2_mini/

 Go to the section that says "Install, Repair, or Update UF2 Bootloader" and click the purple "Download bootloader ZIP" at the bottom.